Club Mercedes: History

+In the 1980s, Mercedes merged with Club del Progreso to form "Club Mercedes del Progreso".
+During those times, the club won its first titles.
+Some years later, the club returned to its original name.

 The football team is the most winning of Liga Mercedina, with 19 championships won.
 The club has also played the Torneo Argentino C and Torneo Argentino B several times.
 In 2012, Mercedes debuted in Copa Argentina but the team was eliminated in the first stage.

 In 2016 Mercedes debuted in the Torneo Federal C, the regionalised 5th level of Argentine football system (and lowest division) that had a total of 266 teams that season.
 Mercedes placed 4th of 4 in the Zona 22 being eliminated in the first round.

 In April 2022, it was announced that Mercedes's request for affiliation to the Argentine Football Association (AFA) had been accepted therefore the team will play in Primera D Metropolitana since the 2022 season.
 The last club to be affiliated to AFA prior to Mercedes had been Real Pilar in 2017.
 It was announced that only under-23 players would be allowed to play for the senior squad.